iamvirul/file-uploading-nodejs/README.md

 **Acknowledgments:**

 - This application was developed to provide a simple and efficient solution for handling file uploads in Node.js applications.
-- Special thanks to the Node.js community for creating and maintaining the Express.js and Multer libraries, simplifying the development of web applications in Node.js.